 Join our astronomers for a night of star and planet gazing.
 During the winter months the Observatory is open and manned every Tuesday and Wednesday evening from 18 to 21.
 No reservation is needed – the visit is included in your entrance ticket.

-Used by the University of Copenhagen until 1861, the Round Tower hosts Europe’s oldest functioning observatory at the top.
+Used by the University of Copenhagen until 1861, the Round Tower is Europe’s oldest functioning observatory.
 Today, it is open to peek inside year-round and manned on special days by the Round Tower’s astronomers who invite our guests inside to take a look through the refracting telescope with 80-450 x magnification.
-The season of stargazing takes place from October to March.

-Please Note: Stargazing is not possible if the sky is overcast.
+Please Note: Star and planet gazing is not possible if the sky is overcast.

-The Round Tower cannot guarantee visible stars or planets if the weather does not permit.
+The Round Tower cannot guarantee visible heavenly bodies if the weather does not permit.

 What is visible on the night sky?